Lezyne Super Pro GPS Review: Surprisingly Capable

 Setup

-I bought a used Super Pro GPS that was used for about a year.
+I bought a Super Pro GPS that was used for about a year.
 The previous owner didn’t reset it to the factory settings, so I had to delete the activities and adjust the settings.

 You probably wouldn’t guess, but you can set it up via a smartphone app, including the data fields or rider’s data.

 It took me about 5-10 minutes to set everything up.
-So the process was not as smooth as with Wahoo bike computers
+So, the process was not as smooth as with Wahoo bike computers

 The more bike computers I test, the more I appreciate Wahoo’s simplicity.